 If the technocratic cabinet’s initiatives succeed in the short time they have been allocated, Romania will become an even more attractive European investment destination for foreign businesses and entrepreneurs.

-To learn more about starting a business in Romania, visit Healy Consultants Group PLC’ website or write to our expert team at
+To learn more about starting a business in Romania, visit Healy Consultants Group’ website or write to our expert team at

 Photo by Dennis Jarvis, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.